Clarifai/docs/docs/portal-guide/agent-system-operators/prompter.md

 - The template text is a single-line statement.
 - We included the `{data.text.raw}` placeholder to meet the requirements of the **Prompter** template.
 - We placed the instructions at the beginning of the template text and used the ["###" delimiter](https://docs.clarifai.com/portal-guide/model/model-types/text-to-text/#training-data) to separate the instruction and context.
-The delimiter is important when giving instructions to llms because it signifies the beginning and end of different sections within the text.
+The delimiter is important when giving instructions to LLMs because it signifies the beginning and end of different sections within the text.
 This ensures clarity and facilitates easy parsing and processing during the prediction phase.

 **3.** You can then connect the prompter model to a text-to-text model like [GPT-4](https://clarifai.com/openai/chat-completion/models/GPT-4).